Conradh na Gaeilge: The national cause

-Northern Protestants
+Northern Protestant involvement

 The first Ulster branch of the Gaelic League was formed in east Belfast in 1895, a year after the death of Robert Shipboy MacAdam who, with Dr. James MacDonnell, had presided over a precursor of the League earlier in the century: Cuideacht Gaoidhilge Uladh / The Ulster Gaelic Society (1828–1843).
-The new Belfast branch was formed under the active patronage (until he left to become Church of Ireland Lord Bishop of Ossory) of the Rev. John Baptiste Crozier and the presidency of his parishioner, Dr. John St Clair Boyd, both unionists, and of the Orange Order Grand Master, the Rev. Richard Rutledge Kane.
+Following in this tradition of "Protestant Gaelicism", which had also drawn on the Irish language practice of Protestant church "home missions", the new Belfast branch was formed under the active patronage (until he left to become Church of Ireland Lord Bishop of Ossory) of the Rev. John Baptiste Crozier and the presidency of his parishioner, Dr. John St Clair Boyd, both unionists, and of the Orange Order Grand Master, the Rev. Richard Rutledge Kane.
 Claiming to afford a "common platform to Catholic and Protestant", by 1899 the League had nine branches in the city including one in the unionist Shankill ward where, in the 1911 census, 106 people recorded themselves as Irish speakers.

-For other Protestant pioneers of the Irish language in the north the League was a non-sectarian door into the nationalist community with whom their political sympathies lay.
-This was the case for Alice Milligan, publisher in Belfast of The Shan Van Vocht.
+For other Protestant pioneers of the Irish language in the north, Oliver MacDonagh suggests that, in allowing them to identify with Ireland's pre-Tridentine past, the League offered a non-sectarian door into the otherwise overwhelmingly Catholic nationalist community.
+This appears to have been the case for Alice Milligan, publisher in Belfast of The Shan Van Vocht.
 Milligan's command of Irish was never fluent, and on that basis Patrick Pearse was to object when, in 1904, the Gaelic League hired her as a travelling lecturer.
 She proved herself by establishing new branches throughout Ireland and raising funds along the way.
 In the north, in Ulster, she focused on the more difficult task of recruiting Protestants, working with, among other activists, Hyde, Ada McNeill, Roger Casement, Alice Stopford Green, Stephen Gwynn, and Seamus McManus.